Leonardo da Vinci

 - Ginevra de’ Benci by Leonardo da Vinci depicts a well-known young Florentine aristocrat.
 Leonardo painted the portrait in Florence in 1474 to commemorate Ginevra’s marriage at the age of 16.
 The juniper bush that fills much of the background was regarded as a symbol of female virtue, in Renaissance Italy, while the Italian word for juniper, echo’s Ginevra’s name.
 Ginevra is shown beautiful but reserved with no hint of a smile.
 Her gaze, although forward, seems indifferent to the viewer.
 Museum: National Gallery of Art, Washington, D.C.

 - The Virgin and Child with St. Anne

 - “The Virgin and Child with Saint Anne” by Leonardo da Vinci depicts St Anne, her daughter the Virgin Mary and the infant Jesus.
-Leonardo’ composition depicts the mother-daughter relationship between the two women.
+Leonardo’s composition depicts the mother-daughter relationship between the two women.
 St Anne is looking at Mary, as Mary is sitting on her lap, and Mary is looking into her Christ’s eyes.
-Christ is shown grappling with a sacrificial lamb symbolising his Passion.
+Christ is shown grappling with a sacrificial lamb symbolizing his Passion.
 The painting and its theme had long preoccupied Leonardo, who took many years to work on this painting.
 Leonardo struggled to capture their relationships and personalities.
 Museum: The Louvre

 - Virgin of the Rocks(The National Gallery, London)